apache/mxnet/docs/python_docs/python/tutorials/performance/index.rst

    ..
       TBD Content
       .. card::
-         :title: MKL-DNN
+         :title: DNNL
          :link: backend/mkldnn/mkldnn_readme

-         How to get the most from your CPU by using Intel's MKL-DNN.
+         How to get the most from your CPU by using Intel's DNNL.

       .. card::
          :title: TVM